wmacevoy/compiler-fall2017-public/example1/README.md

 ## Unix

 Look at the makefile.
-The -ll (mac) might be -fl on linux.
+The -ll (mac) might be -lfl on linux.

 ## Windows (Visual Studio)